maxishtho/odin-recipes/README.md

 # odin-recipes
-Creating the first project from TOD - a receipe site using HTML.
+Creating the first project from TOP - a receipe site using HTML.